The mystery of blue flowers

 True blue flowers: Western hounds tongue (Cynoglossum grande) Larkspur, California.
 They are true blue, but often have a slight pooling of red toward the center.
 Photo by Betsey Crawford

 Western hounds tongue (Cynoglossum grande) Larkspur, California.
-They are true blue, but often have a slight pooling of red toward the center.
+They are true blue, but often have a slight pooling of red toward the center or the edges.

 Camas lily (Camassia quamash) Coeur d’Alene, Idaho

-3 thoughts on “Happy Halloween: the mystery of blue flowers”
+3 thoughts on “The mystery of blue flowers”

 Leave a Comment